quarterpastten/REF-2014-SQL-data-exploration/README.md

 #### Question 3: which institutions scored the highest 4* ratings for philosophy?

-Let us write a function that accepts any unit of assessment name and returns the results for that subject:
+A function that accepts any unit of assessment name and returns the results for that subject:

 ~~~~sql
 CREATE OR REPLACE FUNCTION get_table(uoa varchar(255))